IPAMS/IDSimPy/docs/usersguide/visualization.rst

         Your browser does not support the video tag.
     </video>

-Note that the low level function is also capable to export single frames as images.
+Note that the low level function is also capable of exporting single frames as images.

 Comparative density animations